I want to get rid of...

 Fireworks

-To dispose of fireworks safely, soak them first.
-Then, place them with your non-recyclable rubbish.
+To get rid of fireworks safely, follow the fireworks code.
+Soak them first, then place them with your non-recyclable rubbish.

 -